 |Newburyport Harbor Range Rear, MA|

-Description: In the small town of Newburyport, Massachusetts a once-in-a-lifetime experience awaits those who are willing to donate $350 to support lighthouse preservation efforts.
-With advance reservations, two to four persons may enjoy six hours of marvelous views from the lantern room of the Newburyport Harbor Rear Range Light along with fine dining catered by their choice of five local restaurants (food and drinks are extra).
-One should be aware that negotiating steep steps and a metal-rung ladder is required to reach the unique dining room.
+Description: In the small town of Newburyport, Massachusetts, a once-in-a-lifetime experience awaits those who are willing to donate money to support lighthouse preservation efforts.
+With advance reservations, two to four people may enjoy six hours of marvelous views from the lantern room of Newburyport Harbor Rear Range Light along with fine dining catered by their choice of five local restaurants (food and drinks are extra).
+One should be aware that negotiating steep steps and a metal-rung ladder is required to reach this unique dining room.

 Range lights, also known as leading lights, are typically a pair of lights displayed at different heights and located far enough apart to enable mariners to line one above the other to indicate the center of a channel.
 Normally, the front light is shorter than the back or rear light.

-For several years a pair of range lights in Newburyport Harbor was maintained by private subscriptions.
-In 1871, the citizens of Newburyport petitioned the Government to take charge of these lights, and the following year negotiations were underway to obtain titles to the range light sites so that new towers could be erected.
-On June 10, 1872, Congress appropriated $10,000 “for re-establishing and setting up two small beacon lights in harbor of Newburyport, the site of one of which has been washed away by a storm.”
+For several years, a pair of range lights in Newburyport Harbor was maintained by private subscriptions.
+In 1871, the citizens of Newburyport petitioned the Government to take charge of these lights.
+The Lighthouse Board estimated that it would cost $10,000 for two new structures to serve the range and also recommended that $6,000 be provided for a day beacon on Black Rock, as further aid to mariners “entering this difficult harbor.”
+Negotiations to obtain titles to the range light sites so that new towers could be erected were underway in 1872, and on June 10 of that year, Congress appropriated $10,000 “for re-establishing and setting up two small beacon lights in harbor of Newburyport, the site of one of which has been washed away by a storm.”

 The construction of the present Newburyport Harbor Range Lights is detailed in Lighthouse Board records:

 Local caretakers were initially responsible for the lights.
-The first keeper of the Newburyport Harbor Range Lights was George Stickney, who started at an annual salary of $250 and served until 1886.
+The first keeper of Newburyport Harbor Range Lights was George Stickney, who started at an annual salary of $250 and served until 1886.
+He was followed by Matthew F. Barrett, who served from 1886 to 1889 and then again from 1893 to 1908, when he died of “carcinoma of arm.”
+Bernard Barrett then took charge of the light and served until at least 1921.
 Keepers at the nearby Plum Island Lights later assumed responsibility for the harbor range lights.

 Newburyport is called the “Birthplace of the U.S. Coast Guard” by some, as the U.S. Revenue Cutter Massachusetts, the first cutter commissioned by the Federal Government, was built in Newburyport in 1791.
 The Revenue Cutter Service was merged with the Lifesaving Service in 1915 to form the U.S. Coast Guard, and the Lighthouse Service was brought under control of the Coast Guard in 1939.